herbert-50/SSE-One/doc/manual.md

 The note is shown in yellow in the Trans display after a key was pressed and then in blue as soon as it is activated at the end of the play sequence.

-The Trans input has the second highest priority (2).
-When a voltage changes, the resulting note (according to 1V/Oct) is set as the base note for transposing.
+The *Trans* input has the second highest priority (2).
+When the voltage on this input changes, the resulting note (according to 1V/Oct) is set as the base note for transposing.
 The note will appear in yellow in the Trans display after the voltage changed and it will appear in green when it is activated.

-if neither the transpose mode is on nor the Trans input is used, then the base note for transposing is determined from the transpose sequence.
+If neither the transpose mode is on nor the *Trans* input is used, then the base note for transposing is determined from the transpose sequence.
 This sequence can be filled by copying the record sequence 11 (3) with the **Play** command.
 The current base note is shown in purple in the Trans display.